 The planned Purple Line will improve access to community and recreation facilities and will enlarge their service areas.
-The Plan's redevelopment recommendations will also increase the population in Long Branch.
-The Department of Recreation will assess the need for additional facilities based on anticipated changes, including:
+The Plan's redevelopment recommendations will also substantially increase the population in Long Branch.
+The Department of Recreation will therefore, assess the need for additional facilities based on anticipated changes, including:

-- the need for a new recreation center - opportunities to partner and co-locate indoor recreation with other institutional facilities to result in better access, improved opportunity for physical activity, and increased recreation options.
+- the need for a new recreation center and pool - opportunities to partner and co-locate indoor recreation with other institutional facilities to result in better access, improved opportunities for physical activity, and increased recreation options.